MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 #### Optimize offline scenario

 - Consider using Device and Module twins to asynchronously sync state information between devices and the cloud, even when the device isn't currently connected to the cloud gateway.
-Note that Device and Module twins contain only the current state at a point in time, not any history or removed information.
+Device and Module twins contain only the current state at a point in time, not any history or removed information.

 - Consider that a device has enough information and context to work without the need for a connection to the cloud and store this information locally so that the device can recover from a reboot.